jjaquinta/martian-games-portal/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 # Release
+To find the current release, do:

+git tag

 In order to produce a new release, use the following:

 git tag v1.0.0